berkeley-ospo/ospo.berkeley.edu/content/posts/charting-a-course.md

 As we look ahead, I am filled with optimism and excitement for the possibilities that lie ahead.
 Together, we have the power to shape the future of open source innovation and redefine the boundaries of what's possible.

-Stay tuned for more updates as we embark on this journey together.
+Stay tuned for more updates as we embark on this journey.
 Together, let's build a brighter future through the power of open source.